 - Demonstrates a generosity of expression and a true joy in singing.

 - Is familiar with Georgina's life and recordings, which are here.

 2. Write a personal essay of at least six pages about your life in music, your career aspirations, what being a musician means to you, your experiences at the Jacobs School of Music, and how continued study at IU will benefit you.
-In this essay, carefully consider the criteria above, and write about how these are reflected in your life, remembering that the essay should acquaint the selection committee with you, the person, since the Fellowship is about more than vocal accomplishment.
-Note: Please add this essay within your application e-mail.
+This essay should not be a reiteration of the accomplishments listed in your CV.
+Instead, carefully consider the criteria above, and write about how these values are reflected in your life, remembering that the essay should acquaint the selection committee with you, the person, and your interests and passions beyond music, since the Fellowship is about more than vocal accomplishment.
+Title this document YOURNAME - ESSAY

-The committee will review the applications, and select up to six candidates to advance to the final round.
-The finalists will be announced on or about March 21.
+The committee will review the applications, and select up to six candidates to advance to the Final Round.
+The finalists will be announced on or about Tuesday, April 12.

-The final round will take place on April 12, 2012 at 7pm at Meadowood Retirement Community.
-In a public concert, each of the finalists will sing the four selections they listed on their applications.
-Please be certain that both you and your pianist can be available that day.
+The Final Round will take place on Monday, April 18 at 7pm at Meadowood Retirement Community.
+In a public concert, each finalist will sing two of the four selections listed on their application, one chosen by you, and one chosen by the committee.
+Please be certain that both you and your pianist can be available that day!